ekaterinaasf/separation-of-concerns/README.md

 * Tracing Program Execution
   * Stepping through with tools like JS Tutor & Devtools debugger
   * Tracing values manually with pencil & paper
+  * Using the `debugger` statement with the DevTools
 * Understand Behavior vs. Implementation
   * _Behavior_: The test cases that a function does and doesn't pass.
 What the function _does_.
   * _Implementation_: The actual lines of code written.
 How memory is manipulated so that the behavior _happens_.